MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-JitConfiguration.md

 ## PARAMETERS

 ### -Name
-The Name parameter specifies the unique name for the ???.
+The Name parameter specifies the unique name for the JIT configuration.
 The only valid value is "Jit".

 ```yaml
 Type: String